projectcalico/calico/networking/openstack/ipv6-dual-stack.md

 ---
-title: Configure OpenStack for IPv6 only or dual stack
+title: Configure OpenStack for dual stack or IPv6 only
-description: Configure OpenStack for IPv6 only or dual stack.
+description: Configure OpenStack for dual stack or IPv6 only.
 canonical_url: '/networking/openstack/floating-ips'
 ---